baldcodr/fitzpatricks/content/pages/index.md

     background: gray
     title: What We Do
     subtitle: >-
-      We are Confident of our ability and competency, implicitly believing our integrity.
+      We are confident of our ability and competency, implicitly believing our integrity.
     features:
       - title: Land Reclamation